xengeo/java-fundamentals/bites/12_interfaces_bite.md

 If you wanted to design a new machine that also has a number pad, you could say in your designs that the machine should _implement_ `number pad` interface.
 Then, whoever builds it would have a really clear understanding of what's needed.

-> To empathise an important point: the inner workings of each device with the number pad interface are different.
-Pressing the number 1 on a calculator does not do the same thing as pressing the number 1 on an ATM.
+> To emphasise an important point: the inner workings of each device with the
+> number pad interface are different.
+Pressing the number 1 on a calculator
+> does not do the same thing as pressing the number 1 on an ATM.

 **OK, let's go back to Java!**

 Java interfaces are groups of methods without method bodies - like a number pad that has been disconnected from a calculator or telephone.
-Let's have a look at one...
+Let's have a look at
+one:

 ```java
 // an interface called number pad